jharp/UpDEnhanced/README.md

 UpDEnhanced is an **extension** that allows players to better control their updates.
 Full control is given to the user to select exactly which components they will update.

+_Currently only Windows platform has been tested._  Please do not use this on any other platform.

 **Quick Overview**
 1. Download the BasicBepInEx_107.zip file.
 2. Unzip the file.